SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 standard condition statements.
 You can do some conditions by embedding javascript in Selenese parameters, however iteration is impossible, and most conditions will be much easier in a
 programming language.
-In addition, you may need exception-handling for error recovery.
+In addition, you may need exception handling for error recovery.
 For these reasons and others, we have written this section to illustrate the use of common programming techniques to give you greater 'verification power' in your automated testing.

-The examples in this section are written in Java, although the code is simple and can be easily adapted to the other supported languages.
+The examples in this section are written in C# and Java, although the code is simple and can be easily adapted to the other supported languages.
 If you have some basic knowledge of an object-oriented programming language you shouldn't have difficulty understanding this section.